sainarala421/RobotFrameworkAppiumWorkspace/README.md

 export PATH=$PATH:$TUMBLR_USERNAME
 ```

 ### Optional.
-Do this manual steps just to check if you have installed everything correctly
+Do this manual installation of the apk just to check if you have installed everything correctly.
-Manual Installation of Tumblr APK via Appium
-We’ll do this manually, just to check if we can install an app via apk (android package kit)
 1. Open Appium
     * In Mac, Appium is located in `Applications` directory.
 2. Fillout the following fields: